dalel-aibyn/1510-term-1-project/README.md

 nybia

 ## Any important comments you'd like to make about your work:

-I wish I was more passionate about this project.
+I got the idea for the project very early on.
+I liked it but I was more passionate about actually making the game.

-Also, sorry for making it 7x7, 5x5 felt too small for my idea.
+Sorry for making it 7x7, 5x5 felt too small for my idea.

-And I won't deny that the game is insanely hard to play without a calculator.
+I won't deny that the game is insanely hard to play without a calculator.

 | satisfied? | appropriate use of ...                  | line # of example | comments                                        |
 |------------|-----------------------------------------|-------------------|-------------------------------------------------|